-During the year ended December 31, 2024, the Company paid consulting fees of 30,000 (2023 - 60,000; 2022 - 60,000) to a consulting company owned by the spouse of the previous Chief Executive Officer.
-The consulting agreement has been terminated and there were no payments made during the third and fourth guarter of 2024.
+During the three months ended March 31, 2024, the Company paid consulting fees of \$15,000 to a consulting company owned by the spouse of the previous Chief Executive Officer.
+The consulting agreement was terminated at the end of the second quarter of 2024.